jjking2019/github-ideas/README.md

 ### Mechanism
 * Three-level OSPA repository (repo) scheme
    1. Oracle Learning-Library (production, https://github.com/oracle/learning-library)
-   1. OSPA Learning-Library (staging, one John's today  https://github.com/jjking2019/learning-library)
+   1. OSPA Learning-Library (staging, one of John's today  https://github.com/jjking2019/learning-library will transition to "OSPA-specific" GitHub account and replace "jjk2019" at some point in the future)
    1. One 'Developer Repository' ('Developer Repo') for each folder identified earlier
       1. analytics, appdev, appint, data-mgmt, oci, security, and github-ideas
+      <br/>(jjk2019/analytics, jjk2019/appdev, jjking2019/data-mgmt, etc.)
-      1. data-mgmt will be by shared developers and have a folder for each of the sub-areas: adbcertificationlabs, adw, atp, big-data-service, db19c, exadata-cloud, migration, and nosql
+      1. data-mgmt will be by shared by developers and has a folder for each of the sub-areas: adbcertificationlabs, adw, atp, big-data-service, db19c, exadata-cloud, migration, and nosql - each developer with access to the data-mgmt Developer Repository must be careful not to accidentally modify topics they are not involved with
-      1. Developers will have full authority to Developer Repos - **Note: Developers Github Access is required**
+      1. Developers will have full authority to Developer Repos <br/> **Note: Developers Github Access is required**
       1. Developers will create, modify, and review documents in Developer Repos

    [Rationale behind three-level repository](threelevel.md)